Evolving test instances of the Hamiltonian completion problem: Introduction

-We apply this methodology to the Hamiltonian completion problem (HCP) for undirected graphs \cite{hcp}.
+We apply this methodology to the Hamiltonian completion problem (HCP) for undirected graphs \citep{hcp}.
 The objective for this optimization problem is to add as few edges as possible to a given undirected graph in order to obtain a Hamiltonian graph.
-A graph is Hamiltonian when it has at least one Hamiltonian cycle, which is a cycle that visits each node of the graph exactly once.
-Recently, a matheuristic was developed by \textcite{jooken2019multistart}, which attempts to solve this problem heuristically by using a multi-start local search algorithm.
-HCP can also be solved by first converting it to a travelling salesman problem (TSP) and then using a TSP solver such as Concorde or Lin-Kernighan-Helsgaun to get an exact or heuristic solution respectively.
-In this paper we will compare the multi-start local search algorithm (MSLS) \cite{jooken2019multistart} with the Concorde TSP solver (Concorde) \cite{Concorde}.
+A graph is Hamiltonian when it has at least one Hamiltonian cycle, which is a cycle that contains each node of the graph exactly once.
+HCP can for example be used to solve a special case of the traveling salesman problem \citep{TSPapplication} or to assign frequencies to transmitters \citep{transmitters}.
+Recently, a matheuristic was developed by \cite{jooken2019multistart}, which attempts to solve this problem heuristically by using a multi-start local search algorithm.
+HCP can also be solved by first converting it to a traveling salesman problem instance (TSP) and then using a TSP solver such as Concorde \citep{Concorde} or Lin-Kernighan-Helsgaun \citep{lkh} to get an exact or heuristic solution respectively.
+In this paper we will compare the multi-start local search algorithm (\textit{MSLS}) \citep{jooken2019multistart} with the Concorde TSP solver (\textit{Concorde}).